I want all the tips you've got to increase my profits!

 Even more surprising…if you increase your client retention by just 5%, you can increase profits by as much as 25-95%.

-Love up your current clients so they want to stick around.
+Make sure they want to stick around!
 This supports the membership fees that run your business.

-Step it up by nurturing your clients to create loyalty.
-Offer complimentary check-ins every 6-12 weeks and you'll open yourself up to sell personal training services to clients who aren't seeing results.
+Offer complimentary body comp check-ins every 6-12 weeks and you'll build client loyalty while opening yourself up to sell personal training services to clients who aren't seeing results.

 Compare that to having a small 5-20% chance of selling training services to new clients and you'll see it makes sense to focus on retaining your existing clients.

-Step it up again by creating word-of-mouth marketing, which costs a fraction of traditional marketing.
-When your check-ins lead to personal training sales that have measurable results, you feed referrals.
+When your body comp check-ins lead to personal training sales that have measurable results, you feed referrals that cost a fraction of traditional marketing.

 Remember, it's also easier to sell new referral members because their friends and family are already there.